maidsafe-archive/safe_launcher/README.md

 #### Installer

 The installer is built using [NSIS](http://nsis.sourceforge.net).
 You have to install NSIS version 3.0, and add its folder to PATH in Environment Variables, so it is reachable to scripts in this project.
 For example, `C:\Program Files (x86)\NSIS`.

-#### 32-bit build on 64-bit Windows

-There are still a lot of 32-bit Windows installations in use.
-If you want to support those systems and have 64-bit OS make sure you've installed 32-bit (instead of 64-bit) Node version.
-There are [versions managers](https://github.com/coreybutler/nvm-windows) if you feel the need for both architectures on the same machine.